Working from home means that you probably do not incur travel expenses at the moment. We have listed any consequences for each arrangement below.

 The following conditions apply to the temporary measure:

-· For now this only applies to the period between 1 September 2020 (launch of mobility plan) and 31 December 2020.
-At the end of the year we will review if an extension is needed in 2021.
+- For now, this only applies to the period between 1 September 2020 (launch of mobility plan) and 31 August 2021.

 Please note: should any new fiscal measures be implemented during this period (for example a reimbursement for working from home or other forms of tax-free compensation) then these may affect the agreements in this document and the scheme may be revised.